Transcontinental Inc. Announces Results for the Fourth Quarter and Fiscal Year 2022

 Respect, teamwork, performance and innovation are the strong values held by the Corporation and its employees.
 TC Transcontinental's commitment to its stakeholders is to pursue its business activities in a responsible manner.

-Transcontinental Inc. (TSX: TCL.A TCL.B), known as TC Transcontinental, has approximately 8,300 employees, the majority of which are based in Canada, the United States and Latin America.
+Transcontinental Inc. TCL, known as TC Transcontinental, has approximately 8,300 employees, the majority of which are based in Canada, the United States and Latin America.
 TC Transcontinental generated revenues of C$3.0 billion during the fiscal year ended October 30, 2022.
 For more information, visit TC Transcontinental's website at www.tc.tc.

 Forward-looking Statements